Space colonization: Socio-economic issues

 Human spaceflight has enabled only temporarily relocating a few privileged people and no permanent space migrants.

 The societal motivation for space migration has been questioned as rooted in colonialism, questioning the fundamentals and inclusivity of space colonization.
-Highlighting the need to reflect on such socio-economic issues beside the technical challenges for implementation.

 Resources

 Raw materials

 Colonies on the Moon, Mars, asteroids, or the metal-rich planet Mercury, could extract local materials.
 The Moon is deficient in volatiles such as argon, helium and compounds of carbon, hydrogen and nitrogen.
-The LCROSS impacter was targeted at the Cabeus crater which was chosen as having a high concentration of water for the Moon.
+The LCROSS impacter was targeted at the Cabeus crater, which was chosen as having a high concentration of water for the Moon.
 A plume of material erupted in which some water was detected.
 Mission chief scientist Anthony Colaprete estimated that the Cabeus crater contains material with 1% water or possibly more.
 Water ice should also be in other permanently shadowed craters near the lunar poles.
 Although helium is present only in low concentrations on the Moon, where it is deposited into regolith by the solar wind, an estimated million tons of He-3 exists over all.
 It also has industrially significant oxygen, silicon, and metals such as iron, aluminium, and titanium.

 Launching materials from Earth is expensive, so bulk materials for colonies could come from the Moon, a near-Earth object (NEO), Phobos, or Deimos.
 The benefits of using such sources include: a lower gravitational force, no atmospheric drag on cargo vessels, and no biosphere to damage.
 Many NEOs contain substantial amounts of metals.
 Underneath a drier outer crust (much like oil shale), some other NEOs are inactive comets which include billions of tons of water ice and kerogen hydrocarbons, as well as some nitrogen compounds.

 Farther out, Jupiter's Trojan asteroids are thought to be rich in water ice and other volatiles.

 Recycling of some raw materials would almost certainly be necessary.